At a Distance

 - Students who don’t come to campus for classes can get a barcoded library card from Distributed Learning Support Services.
 Order your USC Library ID.

 - When accessing article databases, ejournals, and ebooks from off-campus or the wireless network you'll be prompted to enter your USC network username and password, which is the same as your Blackboard username and password.
-If you have problems, click here for troubleshooting tips.
+If you have problems, test your Network Username and Password Verification.

 Getting Research Help